Raananda/Irrigation-System/README.md

 - Control 4 valves
 - Weekdays or cyclic irrigation programs, 3 progarms each valve
-- Using rain sensor to cancel irrigation with raining
+- Using rain sensor to cancel irrigation due to raining
 - External RTC module